 It’s an excellent entry point for small and midsize companies, especially those that want to test AI-powered workflows without building from scratch.
 For teams already inside the Microsoft ecosystem, Power Automate removes the friction of setup and makes AI and automation services accessible to non-developers.

-Now Assist brings AI into IT service management, HR, and enterprise operations within the ServiceNow platform.
+Now Assist brings AI into IT consulting service management, HR, and enterprise operations within the ServiceNow platform.
 It uses generative AI and machine learning to automate requests, recommend next steps, and close tickets faster.

 The platform is optimized for internal processes: onboarding, access management, ticket routing, and employee self-service.
 With features like predictive intelligence and virtual agents, Now Assist helps organizations reduce support loads and deliver better internal service.